Vaidh10/OpenACC-Practicecodes/README.md

     $ ./<example_program>
 ```

-## Examples

-The repository contains a variety of examples, including:

-- Jacobi
-- Matrix multiplication
-- Mini-Weather
-- Dijkstra-Algorithm
-- And more

 ## OpenACC Practicecodes Compilation and Execution Guide

 This section will show you how to compile and execute OpenACC code individually for different compilers, without using CMake.